MG8mer/MG8mer/README.md

 ~Sorry if you fell for it, I had to~

 ---
-Anyways, I think I've said everything I need to ~get an A~
+Anyways, I think I've said everything I need to! ~get an A~

 Have a wonderful day!

 ♛♛♛♛♛♛♛♛

 Goodbye!

 ♛♛♛♛♛♛♛♛

 ---